Escallonia Hedging Guidei

 Escallonia is a hedge that plant that provides beautiful colour to your garden with white, pink or red flowers emerging from June to October and evergreen foliage throughout the year.
 A native to Chile, Escallonia hedge plants can handle full sun and various planting conditions meaning theyre perfect for some difficult planting areas and their ability to tolerate a wide range of planting sites mean they can even adorn your patio if grown in pots.
 These eye-catching plants display fantastic, bright flowers and the evergreen foliage provides year-round interest, keeping your garden colourful even once the flowers have faded.
 Although classified as evergreen some Escallonia hedges may lose some foliage in the very harshest of winter but otherwise the aesthetic dark foliage provides the perfect background for the bright flowers in the Summer, as well as offering a great wind break.
 A wonderful multi-purpose hedge plant Escallonia can also be grown as a specimen plant or a climber; whether they are pot grown or left to grow as a bush and adapt well to rockery planting.

-Escallonia Pink or Escallonia Donard Seedling hedging is a wonderful shrub that offers year-round interest and is ideal to use in beds and borders.
-As the name suggest it produces bright pink bell shaped flowers with deeper pink blushed edges that stand out dramatically on the leaves which are a dark green.
+Escallonia Pink or Escallonia Apple Blossom hedging is a wonderful shrub that offers year-round interest and is ideal to use in beds and borders.
+As the name suggest it produces pale, pastel-pink pink bell shaped flowers with deeper pink blushed edges that stand out dramatically on the leaves which are a dark green.
 The flowers are popular with wildlife such as bees, and the plant benefits from being planted in sunny positions although it grows well in seaside areas due to its hardy nature.

 Escallonia 'Iveyi', or Escallonia White, has a similar hardy nature and similar glossy dark green foliage but is punctuated with white bell-shaped fragrant flowers from June to October.
 Escallonia White also benefits from evergreen foliage, as well as wildlife interest.
 Another benefit of this plant is that it also creates a strong privacy screen and will protect from winds and noise pollution.